 | Brand | Fortemo | Fortemo | Fortemo |

-Professional masking follows three principles: application on a clean and dry surface, firm pressure on the edge to be protected, and removal within a reasonable time (ideally when the paint is dry to the touch but not fully cured).
+Professional masking follows three principles: application on a clean, dry surface, firm pressure on the edge to be protected, and removal within a reasonable time (ideally when the paint is dry to the touch but not fully cured).

-Choose the width according to the line to be masked
+Choose the width based on the line to be masked

-The tape width should correspond to the detail of the work.
-Tape that is too thin lifts at the edges; tape that is too wide is difficult to apply on curved lines.
+The tape width should match the level of detail of the job.
+Tape that is too narrow lifts at the edges; tape that is too wide is hard to apply along curved lines.

-- If you have the 25 mm variant (SKU 643243): ideal for masking thin window frames, fine moldings, joints between pieces, and curved lines in detailed projects.
+- If you have the 25 mm variant (SKU 643243): ideal for masking slim window frames, fine moldings, joints between parts and curved lines in detail projects.

-- If you have the 50 mm variant (SKU 256213): standard format for general use in interior wall painting.
-Covers baseboards, door frames, and transition lines between colors.
+- If you have the 50 mm variant (SKU 256213): the standard format for general interior wall painting.
+It covers baseboards, door frames and color transition lines.

-- If you have the 72 mm variant (SKU 945632): for protecting large areas in a single pass or for holding covering plastic over furniture and floors during painting.
+- If you have the 72 mm variant (SKU 945632): for protecting large areas in a single pass or holding protective plastic sheeting over furniture and floors while painting.

 Clean the surface before applying

-Dust, grease, and moisture reduce the initial adhesion of the rubber.
-Wipe moldings, frames, and baseboards with a dry cloth before applying the tape.
-If the surface has construction dust, clean it with a dry brush.
-Existing paint must be completely cured (minimum 7 days); never apply to fresh paint or recently applied satin paint.
+Dust, grease and moisture reduce the rubber adhesive's initial tack.
+Wipe moldings, frames and baseboards with a dry cloth before applying the tape.
+If the surface has construction dust, remove it with a dry brush.
+Existing paint must be fully cured (at least 7 days); never apply over fresh paint or a recently applied satin finish.

-Unroll 30-40 cm and apply by hand along the line to be protected, without stretching the tape.
-Stretching crepe paper deforms it, and as it regains tension, it will peel off by itself.
-Apply in short sections and smooth with your finger, especially on the edge where the new paint will touch.
+Peel off 30-40 cm and apply by hand along the line to be protected, without stretching the tape.
+Stretching crepe paper deforms it, and as it recovers its tension it peels off on its own.
+Work in short sections and smooth with your finger, especially along the edge that will meet the new paint.

-Seal the edge with your fingernail or a spatula
+Seal the edge with a fingernail or spatula

-Firmly run your fingernail, a plastic spatula, or the edge of a card over the tape edge facing the area to be painted.
-This sealing is what prevents new paint from seeping underneath and leaving an irregular line on the edge.
+Run your fingernail, a plastic spatula or the edge of a card firmly along the tape edge facing the area to be painted.
+This seal is what keeps the new paint from seeping underneath and leaving a ragged line at the edge.

-To achieve perfect lines in color transitions, apply a thin first coat of the base color (the already painted wall) over the edge of the tape before painting the new color.
-This coat seals microscopic leaks under the crepe, and when you apply the new color, any possible leaks are already covered with the original color.
-The result is a perfectly straight line without any extra touch-up work.
+To get perfect lines at color transitions, apply a first thin coat of the base color (the wall's existing color) over the tape edge before painting the new color.
+That coat seals the microscopic bleed paths under the crepe, so by the time you apply the new color, any possible gaps have already been filled with the original color.
+The result is a perfectly straight line with no extra touch-up work.

-Paint normally.
-Remove the tape when the paint is "dry to the touch" but not yet fully cured (between 1 and 4 hours, depending on paint type and ambient temperature).
-Pull the tape at a 45° angle backward, slowly and continuously.
-Never leave it stuck for more than 48 hours: the adhesive becomes aggressive and can lift existing paint when removed.
+Paint as usual.
+Remove the tape when the paint is "dry to the touch" but not yet fully cured (1 to 4 hours depending on paint type and room temperature).
+Pull the tape back on itself at a 45° angle, slowly and steadily.
+Never leave it on for more than 48 hours: the adhesive turns aggressive and can tear off the existing paint on removal.

-Masking tape is often combined with tapes made from other materials for tasks that crepe paper doesn't cover: permanent attachment of protective plastic, sealing in hot or humid areas, and labeling boxes after painting.
+Masking tape is often combined with tapes made of other materials for tasks crepe paper does not cover: permanently securing protective plastic, sealing in hot or damp areas, and labeling boxes after the painting job.

-Clear manual PP tape is used when you need to hold covering plastic over furniture or floors for more than 48 hours, where masking tape becomes aggressive, or to close and label boxes with materials and tools at the end of the day.
-Aluminum tape is used when masking is in hot areas (near hot pipes, ducts, or exteriors exposed to prolonged sun), where crepe paper dries out and stops working.
+The Clear manual PP tape is used when you need to hold protective plastic sheeting over furniture or floors for more than 48 hours, where masking tape turns aggressive, or to close and label boxes of materials and tools at the end of the day.
+The Aluminum tape is for masking in hot areas (near hot pipes, ducts or outdoors under prolonged sun), where crepe paper dries out and stops working.

 Crepe paper is sensitive to moisture and heat.
-With proper storage, rolls maintain their performance for months; if stored improperly, they harden or lose adhesion in just a few weeks.
+Stored properly, the rolls keep performing for months; stored poorly, they harden or lose tack within a few weeks.

-- Indoor storage, no moisture: Store rolls in their original box in a dry area, away from bathrooms, laundry rooms, and areas with condensation.
-Moisture softens the paper, causing it to tear when stretched during application.
+- Indoor storage, away from moisture: keep the rolls in their original box in a dry area, away from bathrooms, laundry areas and spots with condensation.
+Moisture softens the paper, which then tears as you pull it during application.

-- Away from heat sources: Sustained heat hardens the rubber adhesive.
-A roll stored in the sun of a construction van for weeks will lose its clean removal property and lift paint when removed.
+- Away from heat sources: sustained heat hardens the rubber adhesive.
+A roll left in the sun in the work van for weeks loses its clean-removal property and tears off paint when peeled.

-- Fold the end of the roll: After each use, fold the free end back on itself about 2 cm so it doesn't stick to the roll and is easy to peel off next time.
-It's a small detail that saves minutes at the start of each day.
+- Tab the end of the roll: after each use, fold the free end back on itself about 2 cm so it does not stick to the roll and is easy to peel next time.
+It is a small detail that saves minutes at the start of every workday.

-Do not leave masking tape on for more than 48 hours, especially on existing paint.
-The rubber adhesive is calibrated for clean removal after 24-48 hours; after this time, the adhesive becomes aggressive and when the tape is removed, it pulls off the paint underneath, leaving "bald spots" that require repainting the entire wall.
-If for some reason you must leave it on longer, remove and reapply new tape every 48 hours.
+Do not leave masking tape on for more than 48 hours, especially over existing paint.
+The rubber adhesive is calibrated for clean removal within 24-48 hours; beyond that, the adhesive turns aggressive and pulling off the tape rips away the paint underneath, leaving "bald spots" that force you to repaint the entire wall.
+If for some reason it must stay on longer, remove it and reapply fresh tape every 48 hours.

 Frequently asked questions